caglardursun/SimpleSqlTool/README.md

 ### Generated code

 This window shows the generated code.
-You can drag & drop the code to a text editor, e.g. Visual Studio or Sql Server Management Studio.